ytlin322790/frg_aah/frg_code_revised.py/README.md

 the hopping parameter is t=1 by default,
 the modulation of the hopping and the onsite potential is DT and V,
 the phase of the hopping and the onsite potential is PHI_T and PHI_V, PHI_T=PHI_V=0.0 by default,
-rhe chemical potential is given by MU, and
+the chemical potential is given by MU, and
 the strength of the interaction is given by U.

 In order to obtain the real space functional RG data, one should